hm-lang/core/proposals/README.md

 array type not to require a second operand -- in fact, adding one would create a different type, the map type.

-The unnamed version of an array does not depend on the element type;
+The default-named version of an array does not depend on the element type;
 it is always `Array`.
 Example usage and declarations:

 ```